- General

 4. Spouses of deceased U.S. citizens.

-Preference Immigrants – Family Based Green Card Candidates who are Subject to the Numerical Limitation
+Preference Immigrants – Family-Based Green Card Candidates who are Subject to the Numerical Limitation

-The following categories of immigrants are subject to the annual numerical limitation on the amount of green cards that are awarded to foreign nationals.
+The following categories of immigrants are subject to the annual numerical limitation on the number of green cards that are awarded to foreign nationals.
 These individuals may obtain Green Cards but must first get a “priority date” and then wait their turn before their application is processed.
 The waiting period differs depending on your preference category and country of origin.

 1st Preference: Unmarried sons and daughters of U.S. citizens (age 21 or over).